pynapple-org/single-cell-neuropython-workshop-2024/docs/examples/readme.md

-# single-cell-neuropython-workshop-2024
+---
+hide:
+ - toc
+---
+# Single Cell Neuropython Workshop 2024

-Pynapple and Nemos material for workshop
+Welcome to the Pynapple and NeMoS material for workshop.